Human and Civil Rights

 Ensuring that all people are treated fairly and enjoy equal protection under the law is a top priority in the U.S. Attorney’s Office.
 The office has worked on a number of initiatives with various groups throughout the district to further this goal.

 In 2010, U.S. Attorney Dettelbach created the position of Director of Human and Civil Rights.
 This assistant U.S. Attorney coordinates all of the office's efforts on civil rights, including criminal prosecutions and civil enforcement actions.
-The Director of Human and Civil Rights is Bridget M. Brennan, who can be reached at 216.622.3810 or email@example.com.
+The Director of Human and Civil Rights is Bridget M. Brennan, who can be reached at email@example.com.

 The office has a vigorous docket on civil rights.
 It prosecuted the largest case, in terms of number of defendants, using the Shepard-Byrd Hate Crimes Prevention Act.
 The office has convicted more than 30 people of human trafficking and related crimes dating to 2010.
 And the office has used civil tools to ensure equal access to housing and voting rights and equal treatment for those with hearing or vision impairments or HIV.